 - Speakers to Mac Powerbook – via Bluetooth (as a Headset)

 - Speakers to Mac Powerbook – via 3.5mm extension lead (in headphone socket)

 Overall, the quality of the sound is excellent.
-The speakers don’t sound particularly ‘tinny’, although at higher volumes, you did start to notice a lack of bass.
-The Bluetooth range is very impressive, and I achieved pretty much 10 metres indoors from one side of the house to the other.
+The speakers don’t sound particularly ‘tinny’, although, at higher volumes, you did start to notice a lack of bass.
+The Bluetooth range is very impressive, and I achieved pretty much 10 meters indoors from one side of the house to the other.